fentybit/git_and_github/03_basics_of_git_adding_and_committing.md

 ## Git Commit

-We use the `git commit` command to actually <a href="https://git-scm.com/docs/git-commit">commit</a> changes from the staging area.
+We use the `git commit` command to actually commit changes from the staging area.
 When making a commit, we need to provide a commit message that summarizes the changes and work snapshotted in the commit.<br />
+<a href="https://git-scm.com/docs/git-commit">Git Commit Documentation</a><br />

 ```
 git commit